Skip to main content

 R 792.10215 Scope.

 Rule 215.
-The rules in subpart a and in this subpart govern practice and procedure in all contested cases pending in the entire tribunal and shall be known as the entire tribunal rules.
-If an applicable entire tribunal rule does not exist, the 1995 Michigan rules of court, as amended, and sections 71 to 87 of the administrative procedures act (apa), MCL 24.271 to 24.287, and sections 121 to 128 of the apa, MCL 24.321 to 24.328, shall govern.
+The rules in subparts A and B of this part govern practice and procedure in all contested cases pending in the entire tribunal and are known as the entire tribunal rules.
+If an applicable entire tribunal rule does not exist, MCR 1.101 et seq, MCL 24.271 to 24.287, and MCL 24.321 to 24.328, govern.

-**The filing fee for multiple, contiguous parcels owned by the same person is the filing fee for the parcel that has the largest value in contention, plus $25.00 for each additional parcel, not to exceed a total filing fee of $2,000.00.
+(b) The filing fee for multiple, contiguous parcels owned by the same person is the filing fee for the parcel that has the largest amount in dispute, plus $25.00 for each additional parcel, not to exceed a total filing fee of $2,000.00.
+For purposes of this subrule, the contiguous parcels must be located in a single assessing unit.

 (j) The fee for the filing of all other motions is $50.00.

-(k) The fee for the filing of multiple motions in a single document is the largest fee that would have been charged if each motion had been filed separately.
+(k) The fee for the filing of multiple motions in a single document is the largest fee that would be charged if each motion is filed separately.

-R 792.10219 Commencement of contested cases; motions to amend to add a subsequent tax year; election of small claims division and entire tribunal; other filings.
+R 792.10219 Commencement of contested cases; motions to amend to add a subsequent tax year; election of small claims division and entire tribunal; other filings; notice of no action.

-(2) A motion to amend a property tax appeal petition to include an assessment in a subsequent tax year is considered to be filed within the time periods prescribed by statute if it has been mailed, delivered, or submitted electronically to the tribunal with appropriate filing fee on or before the expiration of the applicable time period, unless otherwise provided by the tribunal.
+(2) A motion to amend a property tax appeal petition to include an assessment in a subsequent tax year is considered filed within the time period prescribed by statute if it has been mailed, delivered, or submitted through the tribunal’s e-filing system with the appropriate filing fee on or before the expiration of the applicable time period.

-(3) A petitioner, who files a defective petition and the tribunal is unable to determine the division of the tribunal in which the contested case is being filed, will be presumed to have elected to have the matter heard in the small claims division.
-If a motion to transfer is filed after the scheduling of the hearing and the motion is granted by the tribunal, the petitioner shall pay all entire tribunal filing fees and any costs incurred by the respondent as a result of the transfer, unless otherwise provided by the tribunal
+(3) If a petitioner files a defective petition and the tribunal is unable to determine the division of the tribunal in which the petitioner intended to file the contested case, the petitioner is presumed to have elected to have the matter heard in the small claims division.
+If a motion to transfer is filed after the scheduling of the hearing and the motion is granted by the tribunal, the moving party shall pay all tribunal filing fees and any reasonable costs that the tribunal determines may be incurred by the opposing party as a direct result of the transfer.

-(4) Pleadings, motions, and documents are considered filed upon mailing or delivery, as provided by rule 2.107 of the Michigan court rules.
-Pleadings, motions, and documents may also be submitted through the tribunal’s e-filing system, if provided for by the tribunal.
-Pleadings, motions, and documents submitted through the tribunal’s e-filing system are considered filed upon successful submission of the pleading, motion, or document.
+(4) Pleadings, motions, documents, and exhibits are considered filed upon mailing or delivery.
+Pleadings, motions, documents, and exhibits may also be submitted through the tribunal’s e-filing system.
+Pleadings, motions, documents, and exhibits submitted through the tribunal’s e-filing system are considered filed upon successful submission of the pleading, motion, document, or exhibit.
 Unsuccessful submissions through the tribunal’s e-filing system due to a system-wide outage are considered timely if filed on the following business day.
+Pleadings, motions, other than a motion to amend a property tax appeal petition to include an assessment in a subsequent tax year, documents, and exhibits may be submitted by email to the email address designated by the tribunal.
+Pleadings, motions, documents, and exhibits submitted by email to the email address designated by the tribunal are considered filed when the email is received by the tribunal.

-(5) Submissions by mail are considered filed on the date indicated by the U.S. postal service postmark on the envelope containing the submissions.
-Submissions by commercial delivery service are considered filed on the date the submissions were given to the commercial service for delivery to the tribunal as indicated by the receipt date on the package containing the submissions.
-Submissions by personal service are considered filed on the date the submissions were received.
-Submissions through the tribunal’s e-filing system by 11:59 p.m. on a business day are considered filed on that business day.
-Submissions on a Saturday, a Sunday, or a holiday are considered filed on the following business day, as provided by section 35a of the tax tribunal act, MCL 205.735a.
+(5) A submission by mail is considered filed on the date indicated by the United States Postal Service postmark on the envelope containing the submission.
+A submission without a postmark or with an illegible postmark is considered filed on the date the submission is received by the tribunal.
+A submission by commercial delivery service is considered filed on the date the submission is given to the commercial service for delivery to the tribunal as indicated by the receipt date on the package containing the submission.
+A submission by personal service is considered filed on the date the submission is received.
+A submission through the tribunal’s e-filing system by 11:59 p.m. on a business day is considered filed on that business day.
+A submission by email to the email address designated by the tribunal by 11:59 p.m. on a business day is considered filed on that business day.
+A submission on a Saturday, a Sunday, or a holiday is considered filed on the following business day, as provided by section 35a of the tax tribunal act, MCL 205.735a.

-R 792.10221 Pleadings; amended and supplemented pleadings; content of pleadings, motions, and documents; service of pleadings, motions, and documents.
+R 792.10221 Amended pleadings; content of pleadings, motions, and documents; service of pleadings, motions, and documents.

-(2) All pleadings and motions filed with the tribunal shall contain all of the following information:
+(3) All pleadings and motions filed with the tribunal must contain all of the following information:

 (a) The caption “Michigan Tax Tribunal.”